PTSD Attorney for Veterans

 The VA may reject a competent diagnosis of PTSD because said diagnosis is not “clear” – this is the incorrect standard for the VA to use and appealable.
 To be met, this first element of service-connection for PTSD, the diagnosis will detail whether it is “as likely as not” the veteran is presently suffering from PTSD.
 Plus, the VA cannot reject a legitimate diagnosis of PTSD without an adequate statement of reasons for its decision.
 The VA must point to other medical evidence in the record to bolster its conclusion that the veteran is not currently suffering PTSD, stated differently, the VA cannot say a veteran does not have PTSD because it does not believe the veteran’s doctor.

-If you have a current diagnosis of PTSD from an expert who is competent to diagnose the disorder, move on to step 2.
+If you have a current diagnosis of PTSD from an expert who is competent to diagnose the disorder, move on to Step Two.

 NOTE: The DSM-V was published May 18, 2013 but not adopted in the Code of Federal Regulations until August 4, 2014 (79 F.R.
 45093).
 The DSM-V is used for claims received by the VA or pending at a regional office on August 4, 2014, but the rule change does not apply to claims certified for appeal to the Board of Veterans’ Appeals or pending before the Court of Appeals for Veterans Claims or the Court of Appeals for the Federal Circuit.
 Therefore, a few PTSD cases are evaluated using the DSM-IV.

-II.
-Step Two: This element of establishing service-connection for PTSD is the hardest one for veterans, but if you doubt that you will corroborate your stressor, other options are available.
+The veteran must demonstrate there is credible evidence showing the claimed in-service stressor occurred.
+This element of establishing service-connection for PTSD is usually the hardest one.
+If you believe it would be difficult to corroborate your stressor, other options are available.

 PTSD Diagnosed During Active Military Service